Down Sectors Saw Buying - Cramer's Mad Money (7/13/17)

 The stocks of other retailers are low as they don't know what 2018 holds for them.
 "We want companies in retail to get to better numbers via innovation, excitement, experiential, game-changing acquisitions.
 But other than Wal-Mart and Amazon, there really aren't that many that fill that bill.
 That's why I remain concerned longer term about retail.
 You're getting a good trade here, but I think, because of Amazon, that's all it is: a trade, not an investment," concluded Cramer.

-Alder Bio-Pharmaceuticals (NASDAQ:ALDR)
+Alder Biopharmaceuticals (NASDAQ:ALDR)

-The stock of development-stage biotech Alder Bio-Pharmaceuticals has come down so fast that it catches investors by surprise.
+The stock of development-stage biotech Alder Biopharmaceuticals has come down so fast that it catches investors by surprise.
 Cramer admitted that he had been recommending this speculative stock for long and he has got it wrong.
 They announced a secondary offering and the stock lost 20% of its value.

 Is the worst behind the stock?
 They have one drug in the near-term pipeline, which is a genetic antibody treatment for migraines.
 Allergan (NYSE:AGN) is the only other player in the space.